aws-samples/config-manage-compliance-non-aws-resources/README.md

 ## Simplify compliance management of multicloud or hybrid resources with AWS Config

-AWS Lambda function code sample source for the AWS blog: Simplify compliance management of multicloud or hybrid resources with AWS Config
+This repo hosts AWS Lambda function code samples for the AWS blog: Simplify compliance management of multicloud or hybrid resources with AWS Config:

-This repo hosts CloudFormation templates related to the AWS Cloud Operations & Migrations blog post:

 https://aws.amazon.com/blogs/mt/simplify-compliance-management-of-multicloud-or-hybrid-resources-with-aws-config

-For details on how to use the corresponding Lambda function code, refer to the blog post.
+For details on how to use the corresponding Lambda function code, please refer to the blog post.

 ## Security